Choudhry-Shaharyar/OrderManagementSystem/README.md

 # OrderManagementSystem
-application for dealerships to organize their orders LogInMenu.java is the main
+Application for dealerships to organize their orders LogInMenu.java is the main
+Customers can select there desired car.
+Admin can view the customers order and contact information Book Service function is unavailable